fpriyatna/GraphQLExample/README.md

 # GraphQLExample
-Example of using GraphQL with Java and MongoDB
+Example of using GraphQL with Java and MongoDB, you need to have Git/Maven/MongoDB installed on your system

 # To install
 1. ``` git clone https://github.com/fpriyatna/GraphQLExample ```
+2. ``` cd GraphQLExample ```
-2. ``` mvn clean jetty:run ```
+3. ``` mvn clean jetty:run ```
-3. access http://localhost:8080 from your browser
+4. access http://localhost:8080 from your browser

 # Examples